slager/ebirdfiltercompare/README.md

 After you have done this, take a second to double check you have the right number of files saved in this folder --  you should have as many files as you have filters for your region or else it will cause trouble!

+You may also need to manually rename files from something.html to something_html

 ## 2. Setup R and RStudio

 ### 2a.
 [Download and install R](https://cran.r-project.org/).